Yuka App Tried & Tested – My Honest Review

 Yuka app review

-If you’re trying to be healthier but don’t have the time to check every ingredient in your products, this app is perfect.
-It’s also brilliant for avoiding the bad ingredients in your everyday beauty products.
-I really should have tried it out before.
-It saves so much time!
+If you’re trying to eat or shop healthier but don’t have time to check every single ingredient, Yuka can be a real time-saver.
+It’s also brilliant for avoiding questionable ingredients in your beauty products.

 My experience using a Yuka app